Self-Supervised Learning for Recommender Systems: A Survey: Data Augmentation

 where $\mathcal{C}$ is the presupposed clusters (prototypes) and $\tilde{\mathbf{C}}$ is the augmented prototype representations.

-\textbf{Feature Mixing}.
-This augmentation method \cite{huang2021mixgcf,zhou2021selfcf} mixes the original user/item features with features from other users/items or previous versions to synthesize informative negative/positive examples \cite{KalantidisSPWL20}.
+\textbf{Feature Mixing} \cite{huang2021mixgcf,zhou2021selfcf} mixes the original user/item features with features from other users/items or previous versions to synthesize informative negative/positive examples \cite{KalantidisSPWL20}.
 It usually interpolates two samples in the following way:

 where $\alpha\in [0,1]$ is the mixing coefficient that controls the proportion of information from $\mathbf{x}_{i}$.